Updated: 15th April 2022

 - In Australia, 59% of companies have determined a need for AI specialists and are using AI-as-a-service technology to tap into external AI capabilities without needing to develop their own in-house expertise.

 - In the EU, many businesses are partnering with various governments to upskill, reskill and reassign workers who have suffered, lost or changed jobs due to AI implementation.
 The EU has also created a high level expert group that makes policy recommendations to address ethical, legal, social and economic AI issues, such as the changing job market.

 - The UK has created multiple new concepts to ensure they attract the best talent from around the world.
-Examples include a new High Potential Individual visa, which greatly simplifies the process for internationally mobile individuals with the skills the country needs.
+Examples include new High Potential Individual visa categories, which greatly simplify the process for internationally mobile individuals with the skills the country needs.
 Eligibility will be open to applicants who have graduated from a top global university, with no job offer requirement.
-A new Global Business Mobility Visa will also allow overseas AI businessesgreater flexibility in transferring workers to the UK in order to establish and expand their businesses there.
+New Global Business Mobility visa categories will also allow overseas AI businesses greater flexibility in transferring workers to the UK in order to establish and expand their businesses there.

 - Finland conducted a “grand experiment” where tens of thousands of non-tech experts were taught basic concepts of AI.
 The experiment’s aim was to repurpose Finland’s economy toward high-end applications of artificial intelligence.
 The government could then determine what would be beneficial and where to invest.